.st0{fill:#FFFFFF;}

 • Choose a destination that is not a favorite for wealthy tourists (e.g. St. Barts, Barbados)

-• Go all-inclusive - you and guests pay a flat price for food, room, drinks and activities.
-Many resorts will cover the cost (or a substantial portion of the cost) of the wedding as long as your wedding group is at the resort or hotel for guaranteed number of nights
+• Go all-inclusive – you and guests pay a flat price for food, room, drinks and activities.
+Many resorts will cover the cost (or a substantial portion of the cost) of the wedding as long as your wedding group is at the resort or hotel for a guaranteed number of nights

 Keep in Mind...

-A small budget doesn't make your destination wedding any less special.
+A small budget doesn’t make your destination wedding any less special.
+When you know how much money you can spend and your priorities, you’re in a good place.

 Remember the answer to this question: How much can you spend on your wedding without putting yourself in debt for years to come?